gfccosta/GetData_PeerAssessment1/README.md

     write.table(tidydata, 'tidy-data.txt',row.name=FALSE)
 ```

 With the **mdata** variable we had all the data in the best normalization.
 From that we can rebuild any view from the data.
+For example, it is possible to select the measurements sampled for the X axis without the need of column filtering by name.